MPLS Segment Routing, Part 2: Junos Config!

 error: configuration check-out failed

-(If you don’t remember what SRGB means, it’s not too late to go and read Part 1!)
+(If you don’t remember what the SRGB does, it’s not too late to go and read Part 1!)

 No idea why this happens, and not a terribly helpful error message.
 The only mention of this on the information superhighway is a few scrappy forum posts.